Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: The Likelihood Ratio of Grammar Models

-We define the most basic grammatical unit of analysis as a function token $\token \in \vocabulary_L$, where $\vocabulary_L$ is the set all function tokens of a language \(L\), including all function words, morphemes, punctuation marks and abstract grammatical categories.
-For example, for English, $\vocabulary_{E}=\lbrace \texttt{the}, \texttt{of}, \texttt{at}, \texttt{-er}, \texttt{-s} \dots, \allowbreak\texttt{NOUN}, \allowbreak\texttt{VERB}, \allowbreak\texttt{ADJECTIVE}, \dots, \texttt{!}, \texttt{:}, \texttt{;}, \dots \rbrace$.
-We then define a Grammar Model \(G\) as a statistical model that generates a probability distribution over sentences $S$, which are defined as complete sequences of function tokens.
-To obtain these representations, we firstly apply the \posNoise algorithm to each $\D$ in the three collection of documents $\Dset_{\A}$, $\Dset_{\unknown}$ and a reference corpus $\Dref$ so to only keep function tokens.
-This is indicated in Algorithm~\ref{AlgoGMComp} line 5-7 as the application of the $\posNoise()$ function.
-A brief account of \posNoise for content masking can be found in Section~\ref{sec-the-posnoise-algorithm}.
-Then, we tokenize each $\D$ into sentences by adding sentence boundaries markers at an end of sentence punctuation mark or new line, thus turning them into their respective set of sentences $\SentenceSetA$, $\SentenceSetUnk$ and $\SentenceSetRef$ (line 5-7 in Algorithm~\ref{AlgoGMComp}).
+We define the most basic grammatical unit of analysis as a function token $\token \in \vocabulary_L$, where $\vocabulary_L$ is the set all function tokens of a language \(L\), including all function words, punctuation marks and abstract grammatical categories.
+For instance, for English, $\vocabulary_{E}=\lbrace \texttt{the}, \texttt{of}, \texttt{at}, \dots, \allowbreak\texttt{NOUN}, \allowbreak\texttt{VERB}, \allowbreak\texttt{ADJECTIVE}, \dots, \texttt{!}, \texttt{:}, \texttt{;} \dots \rbrace$.
+We then define a Grammar Model \(G\) as a statistical model that generates a probability distribution over sentences $\mathbb{S}$, which are defined as complete sequences of function tokens.
+To obtain these representations, we first apply the \posNoise algorithm (see Section~\ref{sec-the-posnoise-algorithm}) to $\Dunk$, $\DA$, and each $\D$ in the reference corpus $\Dref$, retaining only function tokens.
+This is indicated in Algorithm~\ref{AlgoGMComp}, lines 7--9.
+Although Cognitive Linguistics would predict that grammatical categories contain more specificity than the broad ones used in the \posNoise algorithm, this is a better approximation than other category-free algorithms like \textDistortion.
+Then, we tokenize each $\D$ into sentences by adding sentence boundaries markers at an end of sentence punctuation mark or new line, thus turning them into their respective set of sentences $\SentenceSetA$, $\SentenceSetUnk$ and $\SentenceSetRef$ (also lines 7--9 in Algorithm~\ref{AlgoGMComp}).
 The boundaries of each sentence could also be set by a grammatical parsing algorithm.
 However, we observed that \ourApproach is robust to this variation.
-We then employ \ngram models, which allow the probability of any grammatical token to depend only on a finite number of preceding tokens from the same sentence, thereby capturing only the information contained in short-term grammatical correlations. \ngram models assume that each sentence is independent and we maintain that this is not an unreasonable assumption since grammatical dependencies between tokens are known to be relatively local \cite{christiansen2016}.
-The probability assigned to a sentence $\sentence = \token_1, \token_2, \ldots, \token_m$ by a Grammar Model $G$ would then be calculated as follows:
+We then employ \ngram models, which allow the probability of any grammatical token to depend only on a finite number of preceding tokens from the same sentence, thereby capturing only the information contained in short-term grammatical correlations. \ngram models assume that each sentence is independent and we maintain that this is not an unreasonable assumption since grammatical dependencies between tokens are known to be relatively local \parencite{christiansen2016}.
+The probability assigned to each sentence $\sentence_i = (\token_1, \token_2, \ldots, \token_z)$ by a Grammar Model $G$ would then be calculated as follows: